fwmechanic/k_edit/README.md

 # Limitations

  * K is a Win32 Console or Linux ncurses app with no mouse support (aside from "scroll wheel" (or trackpad gestures which mimic scroll-wheel behaviors)).
 The UI is fairly minimal: there are no "pulldown menus" though primitive "pop-up menus" are used on a per-function basis.
- * K has no "virtual memory" mechanism (as M did); edited files are loaded in toto into RAM; K WILL CRASH if you attempt to open a file that is larger than the biggest malloc'able block available to the K process.
-I get hit by this maybe once a year, and it's easy enough to head/tail/grep to chop a huge (usually some sort of log) file into manageable pieces.
-Also, the (default) 64-bit version raises this ceiling considerably.
+ * K has no "virtual memory" mechanism (as M did); files are loaded in toto into RAM; K WILL CRASH if you attempt to open a file that is larger than the biggest malloc'able block available to the K process (now that all OS's default-deploy their x64 variant (and K is buildable as an x64 app) this is practically never a concern).
- * K operates on ASCII files; is has no support for Unicode/MBCS/etc. content (it's a text-editor, not a word processor).
-Lately (very rarely) I get hit with problems related to non-ASCII filenames: when I download music, the names of file or dirs in the received package occasionally contain characters which have to be TRANSLATED into the charset that K uses.
-If I then construct a cmdline to rename said file/dir (a task I often perform with K), the command will fail because the filename (containing the translated character instead of the original character) will not exist.
-As with the "lack of VM" limitation, this is rarely annoying, and will only be resolved (a large undertaking) if it becomes much more annoying to me (which seems unlikely).
+ * K operates on ASCII files; is has no support for Unicode/UTF-8/MBCS/etc. content (it's a text-editor, not a word processor).
+I am increasingly entertaining the possibility of adding UTF-8 support.

 # Building